Graduate Course Catalogue

 The focus of the course will be consistency proofs.
 Discussion of why Gödel's second incompleteness theorem does not preclude a finitary consistency proof for Peano Arithmetic (PA).
 A finitary consistency proof for PA.
 Critique of finitism.
 Construction of Polynomial Time Arithmetic (PTA), weaker than Primitive Recursive Arithmetic.
 Some polynomial time consistency proofs.

-MAT515 Topics in Analytic Number Theory: Spectal theory of automorphic forms
+MAT515 Topics in Analytic Number Theory: Spectral theory of automorphic forms

 We will discuss the proof of analytic continuation of Eisenstein Series, first in rank 1 cases and then in general.
 Various applications will be highlighted.